jubeatt/Vite-Start-Project/README.md

 Have seen people struggle with [eslint](https://eslint.org/) and [prettier](https://prettier.io/) setup, so I create a start project by vite.

-Everything is ready to go, just download and start developing!
+Everything is ready to go, just download and start developing 🎉

 ## Features